Code-Institute-Submissions/Gymshop/README.md

     - *Permissions* tab > *ACL* > *Public access* > Tick "List" under the objects column
     - In the top Nav under *Services* > *IAM* > *Groups* > *Create new group* > name : *manage-operation-gym* > *Next step* > *Next step* > *Create group*
     - In the side Nav click *Policies* > *Create Policy* > *JSON* tab > *Import managed Policy* > search for: "AmazonS3FullAccess" > *import*
-    - Create a list ([]) at the resource value and paste the ARN twice and append `/*` to the end of the second ARN (both are strings so "" is needed and need to be comma seperated)
+    - Create a list ([]) at the resource value and paste the ARN twice and append `/*` to the end of the second ARN (both are strings so "" is needed and need to be comma separated)
         - `["ARN", "ARN/*"]`
     - *Next: tags* > *Next: Review* > provide name and description > *Create Policy*
     - Side Nav, click on *Groups* > *manage-operation-gym* > *Permissions* tab > *Attach Policy* > search and select the policy that was created > Attach Policy